Andrew RT Davies

-Andrew Robert Tudor Davies CBE (born 28 November 1968) is a Welsh politician who has served as Member of the Senedd for the South Wales Central region since 2007.
+Andrew Robert Tudor Davies CBE (born 28 November 1968) is a Welsh politician who has served as Member of the Senedd since 2007, first for South Wales Central region and then for Pen-y-bont Bro Morgannwg from 2026.

 He has previously served as Leader of the Welsh Conservative Senedd Group from 2011 to 2018 and 2021 to 2024.
 Both times Davies resigned due to pressure from within his party to do so.
-As a consequence of being leader of the Welsh Conservatives, he has served a total of four terms as Leader of the Opposition, from his first from 2011 to 2016, his second from 2017 to 2018, his third from January-March 2021 and his fourth and final from May 2021-2024.
+As a consequence of being leader of the Welsh Conservatives, he has served a total of four terms as Leader of the Opposition, from his first from 2011 to 2016, his second from 2017 to 2018, his third from January–March 2021 and his fourth and final from May 2021–2024.

 Background

 Andrew Robert Tudor Davies was educated at Llanfair Primary School, St John's Preparatory School, Porthcawl, and later boarded at Wycliffe College, Stroud.
 He is married to a qualified midwife and they have four children.
 He is a partner in the family farming business based in St Hilary near Cowbridge in the Vale of Glamorgan.
 Davies was a Welsh delegate on the Council of the National Farmers Union (NFU), vice-president of the local Young Farmers Club, and is a former chairman of Creative Communities, which seeks to develop structural community development.
 Davies is also a life governor of the Royal Welsh Agricultural Society, and was the Society's Oxford Farming Conference Scholar in 2002.
 He is a former governor at Llanfair Primary School.